nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Format for Venue fields

 `v/VENUE_NAME`
-* The name displayed for the venue will be the exactly identical to the one specified in `VENUE_NAME`
+* The name displayed for the venue will be the exactly identical to the one specified in `VENUE_NAME`.
-* Can contain alphanumeric characters and whitespaces i.e. `m 3 3 t i n g r o o m` is valid
+* Can contain alphanumeric characters and whitespaces i.e. `m 3 3 t i n g r o o m` is valid.
-* Case-insensitive i.e. venues `Meeting Room` and `meeting room` are identical
+* Case-insensitive i.e. venues `Meeting Room` and `meeting room` are identical.

 `tp/TIME_PERIOD`
-* The start time and end time must be separated by a hyphen *i.e. 8 to 9 must be indicated as `8-9`*
+* The start time and end time must be separated by a hyphen *i.e. 8 to 9 must be indicated as `8-9`*.
-* Must begin and end on the hour *i.e. `1230-13` will not be accepted*
+* Must begin and end on the hour *i.e. `1230-13` will not be accepted*.
-* Operates on a 24-hour format *i.e. `4p.m.` must be indicated as `16`*
+* Operates on a 24-hour format *i.e. `4p.m.` must be indicated as `16`*.
-* Valid booking hours are from `8` to `23`
+* Valid booking hours are from `8` to `23`.
-* Blocks of time are allowed *i.e. `18-21` is accepted*
+* Blocks of time are allowed *i.e. `18-21` is accepted*.
-* The start time must be earlier than end time
+* The start time must be earlier than end time.

 `d/DAY`
-* Must be the first three characters of a day *i.e. Monday must be indicated as mon*
+* Must be the first three characters of a day *i.e. Monday must be indicated as mon*.
-* Case-insensitive *i.e. tUe, TUE, tue are all valid*
+* Case-insensitive *i.e. tUe, TUE, tue are all valid*.

 [↑ Back to Top](#welcome-to-rc4hdb-user-guide)